-"Full-time equivalents" ("FTE employment" or "staff year"), as defined by the Office of Management and Budget (OMB) Circular A-11, section 85, means the total number of regular straight-time hours-not including overtime or holiday hours-worked by employees, divided by the number of compensable hours applicable to each fiscal year.
+"FTE employment" (often referred to as "staff year"), as defined by the Office of Management and Budget (OMB) Circular A-11, section 85, means the total number of regular straight-time hours-not including overtime or holiday hours-worked by employees, divided by the number of compensable hours applicable to each fiscal year.
 Annual leave, sick leave, compensatory time off, and other approved leave categories are considered "hours worked" for purposes of defining FTE employment.

-As it specifically relates to BsUFA, FTEs are referred to as "Process FTEs," which is how FDA measures a paid staff year devoted to the BsUFA program.
+As they relate to BsUFA, FTEs are referred to as "Process FTEs," which is how FDA measures a paid staff year devoted to the BsUFA program.
 In the table below, an FTE does not represent an accounting of individual people but rather an estimate of labor hours expended on BsUFA activities.
 Funding is distributed to FDA's Centers based on the workload to support payroll to accomplish the program goals.